 Weight loss surgery

-Weight loss surgery is never a first-line plan, but 'bariatric surgery', like gastric banding (which changes the stomach's size) or gastric bypass surgery (which changes how food is digested) can be a positive intervention for some patients with severe obesity.
+Weight loss surgery is never a first-line plan, but 'bariatric surgery', like gastric banding (which changes the stomach's size), gastric sleeve surgery (which involves the remvoval of a large part of the stomach and replaces it with a pouch) or gastric bypass surgery (which changes how food is digested) can be a positive intervention for some patients with severe obesity and lead to weight loss success.

 Your doctor can also help work out whether other medical issues are causing or contributing to obesity.
 At the time time, health professionals can make sure any obesity-related health conditions are being treated and managed.

-The difference between being obese and morbidly obese
+The difference between being obese and severely obese

 Obesity is defined as someone who has a body mass index (BMI) between 30 and 34.9.
 The category of morbid obesity is when the person's BMI is above 40.